thevikaraant/Notepad-Ai/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at: security@notepadai.local
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at: vikaraant@gmail.com

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.